-Click the play button within the image below to listen to this radio program.
+Click the play button to listen to this episode of BIMHUIS Radio.

 Mike Reed's compositions for Flesh & Bone are both deeply personal and brimming with hope.
 They represent his expressions of feeling about social unrest, racism and resurgent nationalism.
 On his eponymous album, the Chicago-based musician recollects harrowing memories of a confrontation with far-right protesters on a train journey with his band through Eastern Europe.
 For this project, his four-piece band has been expanded to include a cornet player and a bass clarinetist.
 Poet and performer Marvin Tate plays an important role on the album as well as on stage, where dramatic tales come together with music and moving images.